caitlintidmore/DREAMSim/README.md

 - csv: hits in each readout cell (2D and 3D)

 Run parameters:
-- All run paramteres are defined in "paramBatch03_single.mac" and may be overloaded in "runBatch03_single_param.sh".
+- All run parameters are defined in "paramBatch03_single.mac" and may be overloaded in "runBatch03_single_param.sh".

 #### Analysis

-Simple analysis code (jupyter notebook), hgdream-3d-01.ipynb is under `plotter` subdirectory.
+To be updated.